How we test garden shredders

 We note down how often each shredder blocks or stalls

-You can't tell in the shops if the shredder you're looking at will be deafeningly loud so, as well as assessing its shredding performance and efficiency, we also check how noisy each model is when running.
+You can't tell in the shops if the shredder you're thinking of buying will be deafeningly loud, so as well as assessing its shredding performance and efficiency, we also check how noisy each model is when running.

-We rate the loudness of each shredder when switched on but not shredding any material, and when shredding woody debris.
+We rate the loudness of each shredder when switched on but not shredding any material as well as when shredding woody debris.

 And we don't stop there.
 We also rate the noise levels at different distances, so we can tell you whether a shredder will be irritatingly loud not just for you, but for your neighbours as well.

 We round up our top three high-scoring garden shredders.

 Each shredder is rated for ease of use, so we can find out how simple each model is to operate for novice and experienced shredder users alike.

 We rate how easy it is to feed branches into the machine, how easy it is to clear blockages, and how easy it is to clean, move and store.

 If the shredder comes with a collector, we also rate how good a job it does at collecting the shreddings, so you can be confident that you won't have to spend ages clearing up unnecessary mess.

 All of the assessments listed above go into making the final overall score for each garden shredder we review.
 Because we know what's most important to you, some elements are more important than others, so carry different weights: